 Cryo not – it’s not as hard as you think!

 Frozen sections are usually used where time is of the essence, or where the antigen being visualized is sensitive to fixation.
 Cryosections are actually preferred over paraffin by some as it preserves the tissue as close as possible to its natural state.
-Preparing your tissue for cyosectioning is pretty straight forward as there are no dehydration steps or overnight fixation.
+Preparing your tissue for cryosectioning is pretty straightforward as there are no dehydration steps or overnight fixation.
 This means that the whole process could be done in one day.
-All you need is some OCT (Optimal Cutting Temperature embedding material), moulds and a means of freezing your tissue- rapidly.
+All you need is some OCT (Optimal Cutting Temperature embedding material), molds, and a means of freezing your tissue- rapidly.

 As quick as you like

-When you are ready to cut your frozen sections, allow the tissue/moulds to come to the correct temperature by leaving them in the cryostat microtome at -20?C for at least an hour before sectioning.
+When you are ready to cut your frozen sections, allow the tissue/molds to come to the correct temperature by leaving them in the cryostat microtome at -20oC for at least an hour before sectioning.

 Now for the tricky part